Find Affordable College Courses

 About 65% of the students majoring in multi / interdisciplinary studies at the school are women while 35% are male.

-Northeastern University Professional Advancement Network did quite well in this year’s ranking of the most popular places for multi / interdisciplinary studies students to get a master’s degree.
-It came in at #6 on the list.
-Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a large student population.
+Northeastern University Professional Advancement Network ranked #6 on this year’s Most Popular Multi / Interdisciplinary Studies Master’s Degree Schools in the New England Region list.
+Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a large student population.

 Women make up 70% of the multi / interdisciplinary studies majors at the school.